MetaGS: A Meta-Learned Gaussian-Phong Model for Out-of-Distribution 3D Scene Relighting: Preliminaries

+OLAT refers to a specialized setting for 3D reconstruction and relighting.
+This involves illuminating the subject with a single point light in sequential exposures, capturing one image at each light position.
+Each capture is represented as a tuple $\{O_t, V_t, P_t\}$, where $O_t$ denotes the observed image, $V_t$ represents the camera configuration, and $P_t$ contains lighting information.
+In our context, $P_t$ specifies the position of the point light.
+Unlike the ``\textit{multiple lights, multiple cameras}'' setup, which requires multi-view images captured by multiple time-synchronized cameras for each lighting condition, OLAT relies on a single camera.
+This significantly simplifies data collection, particularly in scenarios with dynamic lighting.
+The rapidly changing light positions in OLAT introduce a new challenge for 3D reconstruction.
+The color of a 3D point can vary significantly, increasing ambiguity for estimating true object geometries and illumination properties.

-Specifically, in \figref{fig:nrhints}, the lighting in the training set is arranged on one side of the hemisphere, while the lighting in the test set is arranged on the opposite side (cameras are located on both sides).
-In such an OOD relighting setup, the baseline model fails to produce reasonable rendering results.
-The decreased performance is attributed to the implicit modeling of shadows and specular illuminations in the NeRF-based model.
-In other words, inputting the point light source position into the network design limits its ability to generalize to more complex, OOD lighting conditions.
-In contrast, we propose an explicit approach to model the lighting information, which naturally enables the reconstruction and relighting under unseen OOD scenarios.
+\paragraph{Preliminary findings.} We summarize existing OLAT relighting methods in \tabref{tab:olat_methods}.
+In the preliminary experiments, we evaluate NRHints~\cite{zeng2023relighting}, the prior art in NeRF-based relighting models.
+We observe that it underperforms in testing scenarios with out-of-distribution (OOD) lighting positions, a feature that we believe should be crucial for relighting methods.
+Specifically, in \figref{sections/fig:nrhints}, the lighting in the training set is arranged on one side of the hemisphere, while the lighting in the test set is arranged on the opposite side (cameras are located on both sides).
+In such cases, NRHints fails to generate reasonable rendering results, likely due to its implicit modeling of shadows and specular reflections.
+We additionally evaluate a concurrent 3DGS-based approach~\cite{bi2024gs} and observe similar degraded results under the OOD relighting setup.
+These findings highlight that understanding intrinsic illumination properties under arbitrary lighting variations remains a challenging task, as the model tends to overfit to perspective-constrained observations and fail to leverage enough physical principles when dealing with unseen lighting distribution.